SummersRemote/CSSAssist/README.md

 CSSAssist v2
 ============

-CSSAssist is lean JavaScript library for manipulating CSS and the document object model.
+CSSAssist is a lean JavaScript library for manipulating CSS and the document object model.
 It uses CSS selectors to select elements and provides a minimal set of chainable operations.
 CSSAssist is intended for all modern mobile, tablet, and desktop browsers.

 Features
 - Standalone, no external dependencies